pygfx/rendercanvas/docs/contextapi.rst

                 └─────────┘               └────────┘

-This means that for the context to be able to present to any canvas, it must support *both* the 'image' and 'screen' present-methods.
+This means that for the context to be able to present to any canvas, it must support *both* the 'bitmap' and 'screen' present-methods.
 If the context prefers presenting to the screen, and the canvas supports that, all is well.
 Similarly, if the context has a bitmap to present, and the canvas supports the bitmap-method, there's no problem.